RyanonRails/blog/source/_posts/2014-10-05-pull-requests-slash-code-reviews-dont-have-to-be-offensive.markdown

 categories: [Code Reviews, Pull Requests, Management]
 ---

 Code reviews are a pain.
-They take time away from development, disrupt workflow, and can even hurt developer's feelings.
+They take time away from development, disrupt workflow, and can even cause conflicts among teammates.
- I think we can all agree that they're a necessary part of life, and that if we **DIDN'T** do them, we'd be in a worse situation.
+ However, I think we can all agree that they're a necessary part of life, and that if we **DIDN'T** do them, we'd be in a worse situation.

 When I started at AMA I noticed that there wasn't a huge amount of comments on any of the pull requests that were going up